fdominguezm/PersonalWebsite/content/_index.md

 background = "#007396"
 foreground = "#fff"
 content = """
 Four months later, in July 2019 I took these courses' final exams and got in at ITBA (Instituto Tecnologico de Buenos Aires).
-Now it was time to start my carrer!
+Now it was time to start my career!
 """

 [[extra.timeline]]